 Teacher shot in chest by her six-year-old student awarded $10M by jury

+Teacher who was shot in the chest by her six-year-old student is awarded $10M by jury

 A bullet narrowly missed Abby Zwerner’s heart and remains in her chest